azlanaGW/ex-2-bitmaps/README.md

 The instructions for this assignment are here: [http://faculty.cs.gwu.edu/~timwood/wiki/doku.php/teaching:f2016:cs2113:ex1](http://faculty.cs.gwu.edu/~timwood/wiki/doku.php/teaching:f2016:cs2113:ex1)

-Phase 0 and Phase 1 are due Tuesday September 6th at 11:59PM.
+Step 0 and Step 1 are due Tuesday September 6th at 11:59PM.

 ## Compiling and Running Your Code
 As noted in the instructions, this code requires the C math library to compile.
 To build and run your code use: